How to stay well in the heat

 If you have these symptoms, go quickly to a cool place, lie down, drink plenty of water and remove any extra layers of clothing.
 You can also try to cool your skin, for example using wet flannels.

-Heatstroke is serious and can develop if heat exhaustion isn’t treated.
+Heatstroke is an emergency.
 More severe symptoms can include:

-Read our factsheet Summer Wise for more information.
+Read our guide Summer wise for more information.